- What OS is used in antsle?

 - Are there pre-built VMs or does the user have to build each one?

 You can do both.
 We have a set of pre-built templates (our term for the VM or container images).
-You can also import your own VMs from another platform like VirtualBox.
+You can also create your own template from an antlet (our name for virtual server) after installing your software stack.
+Or import your own VMs from another platform like VirtualBox.

 - Can you add or create a template of your own?